erlang/eep/eeps/eep-00XX.md

 which close over an existing environment can only be serialized across nodes nor be persisted to disk if they preserve the same module version.
-Therefore, when dealing with distribution, disk persistence, or hot code upgrades, it is preferrable to use MFArgs instead.
+Therefore, when dealing with distribution, disk persistence, or hot code upgrades, it is essential to use MFArgs instead.
 Similarly, configuration files do not support anonymous functions, and MFArgs are the main option.

 Due to those limitations, many functions in Erlang/OTP and also in